calibreapp/react-live-chat-loader/.github/pull_request_template.md

 If this work introduces any visual changes, add screenshots to portray them.

 ## Reviewers
-Mention one or more project owners here or request review directly in the right sidebar in the Reviewers section:
+Mention one or more project maintainers here or request review directly in the right sidebar in the Reviewers section:

 - @benschwarz or @mikedijkstra for engineering review
 - @thefoxis for content and copy review